 Have you ever observed how effortlessly an Olympic swimmer moves through the water?
 It may seem strange how smooth and easy, yet unbelievably fast, they swim.
 One of the reasons they're so efficient is because they have a great feel for the water.

-Sculling Drill No. 3
+To improve your Sculling Drill No. 3

 Float face down and propel yourself feet first.
 Your hands and arms are extended as you scull in front of your face.
 The wrists must be flexed upward with palms facing the wall you're moving away from.
 This technique will help develop maximum pressure on the hand.